alexholmes/blog/_posts/2015-10-27-big-data-antipatterns-javaone.markdown

   -- storm
 ---

-Yesterday I presented on big data anti-patterns to an audience at JavaOne.
+Today I presented on big data anti-patterns to an audience at JavaOne.
 It was live-streamed (no pressure Alex) and I'm hoping the video will be publicly available shortly;
 if so I'll update this post with a link.